About Art in the Library

 Acrylic on canvas

 A new piece of metal when exposed to the elements develops a patina over time, slowly transforming how it looks.
-Similarly, in my work I build up a patina to slowly transform the look of the piece, allowing us to wonder what lies beneath and adding a sense of mystery to the work.
+Similarly in my work I begin with a blank canvas and then slowly add layers and texture to build up a patina to slowly transform the look of the piece, allowing us to wonder what lies beneath.

 For more information about Art in the Library, please contact Carmen Peters.